gvanem/Dump1090/README.md

   improved range compared to other popular decoders.
 * Network support: *TCP* port 30003 stream (*MSG5* ...), Raw packets and HTTP.
-* An embedded **[Mongoose](https://www.cesanta.com/)** HTTP server that displays the currently detected aircrafts on an OpenStreet Map.<br>
+* An embedded **[Mongoose](https://www.cesanta.com/)** HTTP server that displays the currently detected aircrafts on an OpenStreet Map.<nl>
   Hopefully WebSocket support is coming soon (JScript and Json transfer is rather chatty).
 * Single bit errors correction using the 24 bit CRC.
 * Ability to decode *DF11*, *DF17* messages (**Downlink Format**).